303-801-7878 ♦ Located in Littleton and Video/TeleHealth Available for Anyone in Colorado ♦ cwlpc@yahoo.com

 It is a helpless feeling when you have been, or someone you care about has been scammed.
 It often feels like there is nothing you can do to feel better.
 Most of the time the scammer can’t be found.
 You do the best you can to protect yourself from further financial or legal harm.
 But how do you deal with the terrible way you feel emotionally?
 This webpage on the emotional impact of fraud and scams can help you find your way through an extremely difficult time after something like this happens.

-In addition to the information on this page, our Director, Cathy Wilson, has written a book titled The Emotional Impact of Being Scammed and How to Recover.
+Book: I’ve written a book titled The Emotional Impact of Being Scammed and How to Recover.
 It is available on Amazon at this link: The Emotional Impact of Being Scammed and How to Recover.
-The book expands on all the information you will find below.
-It will validate how you are feeling, it will help you understand how easy it is for anyone to become the victim of a scam, and it will give you a lot of ideas on how to heal and recover.
+This book will validate how you are feeling, it will help you understand how easy it is for anyone to become the victim of a scam, and it will give you a lot of ideas on how to heal and recover.

 book about recovering from being scammed